cerfacs-globc/icclim/doc/source/explanation/xclim_and_icclim.rst

 This is one of the reason why icclim exposes a single entry point for all it's features with ``icclim.index``.
 It means users new to xarray might prefer icclim while experts could find xclim more convenient.

-xclim scope is larger than the one of icclim. xclim add metadata to the computed index in multiple languages (currently FR and EN), it computes many indices not part of the ECA&D specification, it provides biais adjustment and downscaling algorithms and is capable of detecting many common errors which can be found in netCDF files through health checks.
+xclim' scope is larger than the one of icclim. xclim add metadata to the computed index in multiple languages (currently FR and EN), it computes many indices not part of the ECA&D specification, it provides biais adjustment and downscaling algorithms and is capable of detecting many common errors which can be found in netCDF files through health checks.
 All those features make `xclim`_ a very good tool by itself and we encourage the reader to check `xclim documentation